cgPhalaksha/xsc-hana-native-migration/README.md

 In this enhanced version, the assistant performs:

-**Automated Conversion of Database Artifacts:** Source XS Classic Repository database objects (such as .hdbcds, .hdbtable, .hdbview, etc.) are transformed into their corresponding SAP HANA Native compliant database artifacts, with naming adapted to SAP HANA Cloud conventions.
+**Automated Conversion of Database Artifacts:** Source XS Classic Repository database objects (such as .hdbdd, .hdbtable, .hdbview, etc.) are transformed into their corresponding SAP HANA Native compliant database artifacts, with naming adapted to SAP HANA Cloud conventions.

-**Application Layer Migration:** The assistant analyzes `.xsodata`, `.xsjs`, and `.xsjslib` files to generate corresponding HANA native service definitions and implementations.
-This accelerates the migration of service logic while preserving structure, routes, and functional behavior where possible.

 > [!CAUTION]
 > As automated conversion is not guaranteed to be 100% accurate, human intervention is required post-migration to validate, refine, and productionize the application logic and service definitions.